 Integrative

 I am an integrative therapist which means I draw on different ideas and models of working with people to best suit the needs of the individual.
 My approach is to attune to the client as closely as possible so that a compatible way of working is formed.
-Alongside my person-centred approach I might incorporate psychodynamic principles, some Mindfulness techniques, creative approaches or maybe employ a more existential framework.
+Alongside my person-centred approach I might incorporate psychodynamic principles, some Mindfulness techniques, creative approaches or a more existential framework.

 Sand Tray